-The main reason for our weekend trip to Hämeenlinna was the Häme Medieval Fair that was traditionally organized at the castle park in the centre of the town.
-I have never before visited this kind of medieval event, even if many Finnish towns are having a fair like this every year.
-A three-day event was definitely worth visiting, and I will tell you more about it on the blog in a few days time.
-The Häme Medieval Fair really deserves its’ own post.
+The main reason for our weekend trip to Hämeenlinna was the Häme Medieval Fair that was traditionally organised at the castle park in the centre of the town.
+I have never before visited this kind of medieval event, even if many Finnish towns have a fair like this every year.

-In case you know some facts about Finland, you might have heard our towns are not very big, especially if measured by the amount of people living there.
+In case you know some facts about Finland, you might have heard our towns are not very big, especially if measured by a number of people living there.
 A little bit over 68 000 people are living in Hämeenlinna, which makes it the 14th biggest town in the whole of Finland.
-The atmosphere is very cozy and ‘small-town-like’, and as mentioned a few times already, very close-to-nature.
+The atmosphere is very cosy and ‘small-town-like’, and as mentioned a few times already, very close-to-nature.

-Walking along the track by the lake I felt even I could go for a run every now and then if the setting was that perfect.
-(Yep, I love to run after a football, but I’m not much of a jogger, really.)
+When walking along the track by the lake, I felt even I could go for a run now and then if the setting was that perfect.
+(Yep, I love to run after football, but I’m not much of a jogger, really.)

-The Vanajavesi lake in the centre of the town is only a tiny little part of the big picture.
+Lake Vanajavesi in the centre of the town is only a tiny little part of the big picture.
 Hämeenlinna is full of parks, forests, outdoor tracks, camping areas with places to build a campfire and beaches to swim.
 We choose Aulanko Nature Reserve for our camping destination.

-I will tell you more about our camping experience in Aulanko national park in a few days.
-To make a quick summary, the area is full of amazing camping spots and we could have easily spent there a full week.
-Unfortunately our schedule was too tight for that, but at least we had some time for an adventure in an old castle ruins and to climb on the top of Aulanko viewing tower.
+You can read more about our camping experience in Aulanko national park here.
+To make a quick summary, the area is full of amazing camping spots, and we could have easily spent there a whole week.
+Unfortunately, our schedule was too tight for that, but at least we had some time for an adventure in old castle ruins and to climb on the top of Aulanko viewing tower.
 And oh boy, was it worth it?
-The views were definitely worth… well, many many steps.
+The views were definitely worth… Well, many, many steps.

-According to some sources, the nature of Aulanko was inspiring the Finnish composer Jean Sibelius when he was creating our national hymn Finlandia.
-Sibelius was born in Hämeenlinna and the town is celebrating his 150 years birthday this year.
+According to some sources, the nature of Aulanko was inspiring the Finnish composer Jean Sibelius when he was creating our national hymn, Finlandia.
+Sibelius was born in Hämeenlinna, and the town is celebrating his 150 years birthday this year (2015).

 Have you ever visited Finland?
 If you have, what is your favourite town in this Northern country?
-If you never have visited Finland, would you like to?
-Share your thoughts on the comments section below.
+If you have never visited Finland, would you like to?
+Share your thoughts in the comments section below.